Browse teachers

 Trisha hails from Hertfordshire, UK, and has been teaching since 1997 and on the international scene since 2003.
 For 10 years she contributed to establishing the first European swing dance brand and the biggest of its time.
 She is now thrilled to manage her own companycreatively directed by her personal vision.Trisha has built up a reputation for being one of the most influential teachers within the European Swing Scene.
 It’s been said that her teaching style is innovative, dynamic and inspiring.
 Always engaging and fun, Trisha loves to make people laugh and feel relaxed in her classes.
 At the end of her classes students are filled with energy and excitement.

-Trisha will be teaching the Solo Jazz track in week 1.
+Trisha will be teaching Solo Jazz in the Solo Jazz Half Time and the 3 in 1 track in week 1.

 Ursula Hicks began her dance training over 20 years ago in Ballet, Tap, Jazz, and later Modern and Contemporary dance.
 Ursula graduated with B.A. in Dance Studies from Texas Woman's University in the summer 2013, where she studied with Marry Williford-Shade, Sarah Gamblin, Jordan Fuchs, and Gladys Keeton.
 Ursula brings such musicality and enthusiasm to the dance floor, it's no wonder that she has placed in multiple lindy hop competitions including the International Lindy Hop Championships in Washington, D.C., LindyFest in Houston, TX. , and a number of other competitions.
 Ursula has also been on the board of directors for The Fort Worth Swing Dance Syndicate, and served as president of The Dallas Swing Dance Society.
 Ursula takes pleasure in collaborating with fellow artists and social dancing in the DFW area and enjoys teaching dance to students of all ages.
 She is an absolute joy to watch and learn from.